Kanopy is a free streaming service that is made available through public libraries and universities.

-Excellent selection of documentaries and kids’ content||Not much in the way of mainstream entertainment|
+|Excellent selection of documentaries and kids’ content||Not much in the way of mainstream entertainment|

-    Look, you’re not going to find yourself a cutting-edge sitcom or a Hollywood action thriller on Kanopy.
-But if you go into it with the expectation of watching documentaries, independent films and a decent catalog of children’s content, you’re likely to be interested in making this service a part of your free streaming game plan.
+Look, you’re not going to find a cutting-edge sitcom or a Hollywood action thriller on Kanopy.
+But if you go into it with the expectation of exploring documentaries, independent films and a decent catalog of children’s content, you’re likely going to be happy with the content — and certainly with the price tag.
 If your local library offers this program, it’s worth making sure your card is active so that you can check it out.

 Do you have experience watching the Kanopy streaming service?
 We’d love to hear your thoughts in our Clark.com community!